cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/11-enhanced-objects.md

 ### Enable field auto-discovery

 To enable field auto-discovery, go to the **Request Format** tab and select a method from the **Custom Fields Lookup Method** dropdown.
-The field auto discovery method can use the `CyclrObjectName` system mergefield, but dynamic field discovery uses the copied category so that the auto discovery method to be called can be located in any category.
+The field auto discovery method can use the `CyclrObjectName` system mergefield.
+Dynamic field discovery uses the copied category so it can locate the auto discovery method you call in any category.

 </section>
 <section class="card">